ucsb-cs16/w19/_lab/lab01.md

 ## Create a repo on github in our class organization

 For this lab and all subsequent programming assignments, you should start by creating a repo in the **ucsb-cs16-w19** organization.

-Follow these steps
+If you haven't completed the **"Setup GitHub and add yourself to our organization" steps from Lab00**, then make sure you do it now, otherwise, you won't be able to access the organization and follow the steps below.

+When you verified that your GitHub account is associated with the correct email address (see Lab00 instructions), you can follow these steps to create a new repo:

 * Navigate to your dashboard on [https://github.com/](https://github.com/).
 From the left drop down menu, select the class organization.
 * Click on the green "New repository" button to create a new repository.